Technical indicator is the heart of trading for those whose method of trading is technical analysis.

 Let us take an example:

-A classic example of lagging indicator set up is a 50 period 200 period moving average.
+A classic example of a lagging indicator setup is a 50 period 200 period moving average.

-Generally a security is said to be bearish when the 50 MA crosses below the 200 SMA.
-Similarly a security is said to bullish when the 50 MA crosses above the 200 SMA.
+Generally, a security is said to be bearish when the 50 MA crosses below the 200 SMA.
+Similarly, security is said to be bullish when the 50 MA crosses above the 200 SMA.

-The main reason behind this is that by time price moved lower and SMA’s reacted, price already fell significantly and reversed.
+The main reason behind this is that by the time the price moved lower and SMA’s reacted, the price had already fallen significantly and reversed.

 Then we get a signal of bullish crossover.
 But by the time it signals, the uptrend has already started.
-This signal however worked in favour.
+This signal however worked in favor.